nanosatlab/xbandtransceiver/README.md

 The subsystem is designed as a generic X-band front-end subsystem.
 It will have to communicate with an On-Board-Computer (OBC) using UART protocol, be powered from the spacecraft’s 12 V power bus and have a PC/104 daughter board form factor.
 It also has to ensure a downlink data rate of at least 10 Mbps from 5º over the horizon at a 550 km LEO orbit, and with a bit-error-rate (BER) of 10^-5.

+The subsystem is formed by:	SDR <-> Front-End <-> Antenna

 The objective of this repository is to make accessible all the files related to the X-band transceiver, also called XCOMMS, which includes the hardware designs and all the necessary software of the subsystem as well as the different test boards that have been developed.

-The subsystem is formed by:	SDR <-> Front-End <-> Antenna
+This repository also includes the design of the required evaluatino boards that have been required for testing the subsystem.